DJDevon3/Arduino/Adafruit NRF52840 Feather Sense/README.md

  ![](https://raw.githubusercontent.com/DJDevon3/Arduino/master/Adafruit%20NRF52840%20Feather%20Sense/DJDevon3_MyCustom_Offline_Weatherstation.jpg)

  After some customization using setCursor positioning, temp sensor buffer, and slightly improved code.
-Yes, it's actually that hot here.
+The only sensor that is +-1% is the temp sensor.
+All the other sensors on the Feather Sense board range from wildly innacurate to somewhat innacurate in my climate zone.

   ![](https://github.com/DJDevon3/Arduino/blob/master/Adafruit%20NRF52840%20Feather%20Sense/DJDevon3_MyCustom_Offline_Weatherstation_Humidity.jpg)